-When most people hear the name Vincent Van Gogh, they immediately think of a rather eccentric artist who painted in vivid color and violent brush-strokes and whose life was marked by the mutilation of his ear and a death by what we assume was a self-inflicted gunshot wound.
+When most people hear Vincent van Gogh’s name, they immediately think of a somewhat eccentric artist who painted with vivid color and violent brushstrokes.
+They know that the artist’s life was marked by the mutilation of his ear and death by what we assume was a self-inflicted gunshot wound.
 He is well known for his rejection of the Church, and rumors abound about an embrace of eastern mysticism.
 The romanticism of van Gogh as a tragic reject and artistic genius is perpetuated throughout the artistic world.
 However, it may be that those in the art world have made van Gogh in their own image and rejected some significant aspects of who he really was.

-Who was Vincent Van Gogh?
+Who was Vincent van Gogh?
 In truth, we have no small record of the artist’s thoughts throughout his life to interpret his ideas, artwork, and spirituality.
 We have rather extensive letters written to his closest confidant and benefactor in the whole world, his brother Théo.
-Through these writings and other sources, we find a Van Gogh devoted fervently throughout the great majority of his life to Jesus Christ.
+Through these writings and other sources, we find a van Gogh devoted fervently throughout the great majority of his life to Jesus Christ.
 Van Gogh was the son of a Lutheran pastor.
-His father was somewhat of a theological liberal, espousing what was known at the time as Groningen theology.
+His father was somewhat of a theological liberal, espousing what was known as Groningen theology.
 Vincent eventually drifted more toward “born again” conservative Christianity while working for an art dealer in London, becoming a fan of Charles Spurgeon and D.L.
-Moody.
-Van Gogh’s desire was to become a missionary pastor, and that he became.
-He eventually spent a couple of years as a pastor in a coal mining community.
+Moody’s works.
+He desired to become a pastor, and that he became.
+Although Vincent was rejected by the Dutch Reformed Church when he failed to master Biblical Greek, the Belgian Missionary Society commissioned him as a missionary preacher.
+He eventually spent a couple of years as a pastor in a Belgian coal mining community.